ren-jie-wu/cs2620/PS1/engineering_notebook.md

 ### * Patch: Solving that the client gui often breaks down

-It's observed that if the gui often breaks down, and it should have nothing to do with the server side, since from the server output we can see that the requests and responses are correctly delivered, but the gui just got stuck.
+It's observed that the client gui often breaks down, and it should have nothing to do with the server side, since from the server output we can see that the requests and responses are correctly delivered, but the gui just got stuck.
 After removing the background thread checking coming-in messages it won't get stuck.
 Probably this needs to be optimized.

 - [ ] Optimize background thread